vmanukyann/vmanukyann/README.md

 </p>

 <p align="center">
-I am a freshman undergraduate at the University of Notre Dame</strong>.
+I am a freshman majoring in Electrical Engineering at the University of Notre Dame</strong>.
 </p>

 ## Let's Connect!